epoirierIRD/Chlorophyll-Fluorometer/calibration.md

 ## Step 4: Draw the calibration line

 1. Draw your measures in a data analysis and visualization program.
 On the x-axis put the concentration, on the y-axis put the current.
 2. Fit the points with a linear model.
-You can adjust the ordinate at origin with the value you read in the **Step 2**.
+You can adjust the ordinate at origin with the value you read in **Step 2**.

 Your fluorometer is now calibrated.